smkent/monoscad/sovol-sv06-plus/xaxis-articulating-mount-left/README.md

 ## Remixing

 For further remixing, I've also included the blank piece I created to attach the articulated camera mount links onto.
-These parts were created with TinkerCAD.
+I used [OpenSCAD][openscad] to glue these parts together.
+That model file is included as well.
+With all of the source files in the same directory, open `sv06-xaxis-mount-right.scad` in OpenSCAD.
+The included articulated mount attachment base pieces were prepared in TinkerCAD.

 ## See also